Mark Robins: Norwich City

 He left Manchester United for Norwich City for a fee of £800,000 where he played an important role in some of the club's greatest successes, including the remarkable win in the Olympiastadion against Bayern Munich in the UEFA Cup.

-In his first game his two goals helped Norwich defeat Arsenal 4–2 at Highbury on the opening day of the first ever Premier League season.
+In his first game, his two goals helped Norwich defeat Arsenal 4–2 at Highbury on the opening day of the first ever Premier League season.
 The Canaries were 2–0 down with a quarter of the game remaining before Robins scored the club's first Premier League goal in the 69th minute, followed swiftly by goals from wingers David Phillips and Ruel Fox, before Robins completed a 4–2 triumph with an 84th-minute goal.
+On 9 November 1992, he became the first English player to score a hat-trick and the first player to achieve that in an away game in the Premier League in a 3-2 win against Oldham Athletic.

 He helped them qualify for the UEFA Cup at the end of the 1992–93 season, in which Norwich finished third in the Premier League, having led the league at several stages and featured in the title race until well into April, before his old club Manchester United finally won the title.
-His 1993–94 season was interrupted by a serious injury, and coincided with a slump in form for Norwich, who finished 12th after spending most of the first half of the season in the top five.
+His 1993–94 season was interrupted by a serious injury, and coincided with a slump in form for Norwich, who finished 12th, after spending most of the first half of the season in the top five.

 Leicester City

 In 1994–95, after falling out with Norwich manager John Deehan, he was sold to Leicester City, but was unable to prevent them from being relegated to Division One.
-He did, however, help them win promotion back to the Premier League via the play-offs in 1995–96, and win the League Cup in 1996–97, when they finished ninth in the Premier League.
-While at Leicester Robins was loaned out to FC Copenhagen and Reading.
+He did, however, help them win a promotion return to the Premier League via the play-offs in 1995–96, and win the League Cup in 1996–97, when they finished ninth in the Premier League.
+While at Leicester, Robins was loaned out to Copenhagen and Reading.

 Leicester loaned Robins to Copenhagen in 1996.
 He played six games for the Danish club, scoring four goals.
 Among the FC Copenhagen supporters, Robins and his then attacking partner Michael Manniche got the nicknames "Batmanne and Robins".

 Ourense and Panionios

-After leaving Leicester in January 1998 Robins had further spells abroad playing for Spanish side Ourense and Greek side Panionios.
-While at Panionios he had a brief loan spell back in England for Manchester City, however this was disrupted by injury.
+After leaving Leicester in January 1998, Robins had further spells abroad playing for Spanish side Ourense and Greek side Panionios.
+While at Panionios, he had a brief loan spell on return in England for Manchester City; however, this was disrupted by injury.